EjikeJosephUche/typescriptUserAuthenticationAndAuthrization/README.md

 ### Project Structure
 ```
-/src                             # This is the source folder where all my typscript code resides
+/src                             # This is the source folder where all my TypeScript code resides
+  /config
+    - db.ts                      # The database configurations
   /controllers
     - NoteController.ts          # The Controller responsible for handling HTTP requests
+    - UserController.ts          # The Controller responsible for handling user authentication
   /middleware
-    - loggingMiddleware.ts       # this logs requests to requestLogs.txt
+    - loggingMiddleware.ts       # Logs requests to requestLogs.txt
-    - validateNote.middleware.ts  # This validates the note before they are sent to the server
+    - validateNote.middleware.ts # Validates the note before they are sent to the server
+    - authenticateJWT.ts         # Middleware for authenticating JWT tokens
   /models
     - NoteModel.ts               # Mongoose schema for Note Item
+    - UserModel.ts               # Mongoose schema for User authentication
   /routes
-    - note.route.ts              # Routing for my endpoints
+    - note.route.ts              # Routing for note-related endpoints
+    - user.route.ts              # Routing for user authentication and login
   /services
-    - NoteService.ts             # This Service layer contains the logic for interacting with the Database
+    - NoteService.ts             # Service layer for interacting with the Database for notes
+    - UserService.ts             # Service layer for handling user registration, login, and JWT generation
   - db.ts                        # MongoDB connection setup
   - server.ts                    # Main application file

 ```

 ### Folder Structure Breakdown